13 people found this helpful

 7. Go to great (toilet paper) lengths

 Now that your child is proudly manning their throne, they’ll have full rein over the toilet paper.
-That’s why now’s a good time to teach them how much toilet paper to use, so they don’t decide to unravel the whole roll – fun for them, not so fun for mum and dad.
-Help them decorate an arrow in colourful glitter and place it on the wall next to where the bottom of the toilet roll hangs at 2-3 sheets.
+That’s why now’s a good time to teach them how much toilet paper to use, so they don’t decide to unravel the whole roll – fun for them, not so fun for the clean-up crew.
+Help them decorate an arrow in colourful glitter and place it on the wall next to where the bottom of the toilet roll hangs at 2-3 pieces.
 That way they’ll know when they’ve got plenty to use – toilet training tips don’t come much better than that!

 When to toilet train ultimately depends on your child; go at their own pace and avoid showing frustration.
 Use incentives and positive reinforcement whenever you can.
 When your toddler finally does manage to use the grown-up toilet, they’ll feel just as proud as you do.